What Is a Domain Name? A Beginner-Friendly Guide

 A domain name is the unique address for a website.
 Usually, it consists of a website name and a domain name extension.
 A memorable domain will strengthen your branding and help your audience find your website.

 This beginner-friendly guide will explain everything you need to know about domain names, including how they work and why you need one.
-We will also explain the steps to get a domain name and answer some frequently asked questions.
+We will also explain the steps to get domain names and answer some frequently asked questions.

 What Is a Domain Name?